 Department of Chemical Engineering is offering undergraduate and post graduate programs in Chemical Engineering and Energetic Materials Engineering since its inception in 2006.
 To complement the requirement of engineers with a background in Process Systems Engineering (PSE), the Department of Chemical Engineering SCME is planning to start a new program “MS in Process Systems Engineering (PSE)” from Fall 2018.
 The program is approved by the Higher Education Commission (HEC) and is the first MS degree program in PSE being offered by any university in Pakistan.
 PSE is a largely mature and well-established discipline of chemical engineering.
-PSE has evolved into a specialized field at the interface between chemical engineering, applied mathematics science.
+PSE has evolved into a specialized field at the interface of chemical engineering, computer science and applied mathematics science.
 It deals with the inherent complexity of chemical processes and the multi-objective nature of decision-making during the lifecycle of the manufacturing process of chemical products.
 Process Systems Engineering is a relatively young area in chemical engineering.
 The first time that this term was used was in a Special Volume of the American Institute of Chemical Engineers (AlChE) Symposium Series in 1961.
 However, it was not until 1982 when the first international symposium on this topic took place in Kyoto, Japan, that the term PSE started to become widely accepted.

 World-Wide PSE-based Established Research Groups

 PSE is now an active area of teaching and research in many countries, particularly in the US, UK, European countries, Japan, Korea, China and Malaysia.
 Since 1992 Europe hosts the annual ESCAPE meeting (European Symposium of Computer Aided Process Engineering).
 Another series of conferences sponsored by AlChE and other partners on the subject of PSE is held every three years rotating between Asia, Europe, North and South America.